THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 But there is no way I can sit here and tell you, you are on your own.
 This program is beyond sketchy to the fact the FTC had to ban most of their clones.
 But they keep popping up.

-Companies don’t pay you for posting links.
+Companies don’t pay you for link posting.
 They pay you when they get customers via your affiliate links.
 This is a totally different ball game folks.
+In that scenario, you are an affiliate marketer.

 If you are interested in a real way to create a profitable laptop business online.